lizrose2001/lizrose2001.github.io/_pages/cv.md

 * Treasurer, Drew Roosevelt Network (Feb.
 2021 – Oct.
 2022)
   * Oversaw budgeting and contributed to outreach opportunities centered around social justice

-* Fellow, Civic in Action Program, Write the World (Jan.
+* Fellow, Civics in Action Program, Write the World (Jan.
 2020 – July 2020)
   * Wrote fiction and non-fiction content in various formats addressing social issues
   * Collaborated with team of youth and professionals to review and publish work